Need Assistance?

 Are you or someone you know facing a housing crisis?

 HCA’s Homelessness Prevention Program was set up to help people experiencing a crisis with their housing.
-Assistance can be given to help individuals and families avoid eviction when the cause is due to circumstances beyond their control.
+Direct small grants are given to help individuals and families facing difficult financial circumstances.
 The goal is to keep people in Arlington from becoming homeless.

-Eligible Costs: The program can be used to help pay rent or security deposits, but only when it is clear that this payment will stabilize the applicant’s housing situation for at least 6 months.
+Eligible Costs: The program can be used to help pay back rent, security deposit, or moving expenses, but only when it is clear that this payment will stabilize the applicant’s housing situation for the coming year.
 This is not intended to be a monthly rent subsidy, and cannot be used to pay real estate taxes, utility bills, or fuel costs.
-Security Deposits are only available for people who are currently homeless or escaping domestic violence.

 Funding Limits: Assistance will only be granted if there is a reasonable assurance that it will stabilize a family’s housing for at least six months.
 A household may receive a grant no more than twice and the second grant will only be made two years or more after the first.
 If in the unanimous opinion of the Review Committee, there are compelling and extenuating circumstances, exceptions to funding limits may be made.